elpatron68/AmznLinkShortener/README.md

 ## Installation

-Download the zip file from [Releases](https://github.com/elpatron68/AmznLinkShortener/releases/latest), extract it and create a shortcut to `AmznLinkShortener.exe` in your start menu or create a desktop icon.
+Download the zip file for your platform from [Releases](https://github.com/elpatron68/AmznLinkShortener/releases/latest), extract it and create a shortcut to `AmznLinkShortener.exe` in your start menu or create a desktop icon.

+Alternatively, you can download the *Setup* executable programm, which includes both platforms as well as a check for the required .NET Core runtime, which will be downloaded and installed if not detected.

 ## Usage